- 1 Characteristics of a gallstone

-- Toxic products: Similarly, the ingestion of toxic products, such as alcohol or tobacco, can facilitate their formation
+- Toxic products: Similarly, the intake of toxic products, such as alcohol or tobacco, can facilitate their formation.

 - Pregnancy: It has been observed that during and after pregnancy, gallstones are more likely to occur.
 This is due to a failure of the gallbladder to expel bile, producing the accumulation and concentration of cholesterol in it and favoring the formation of stones (insufficiency of the gallbladder).

 - Taking contraceptives: Certain hormonal factors can increase the risk of gallstones by slowing down gallbladder activity.

 Symptoms of gallstones